andrewconnell/osx-install/readme.md

   - use that list to update the npm script: [app-settings/npminstall.sh](app-settings/npminstall.sh)

 - visual-studio-code
-  - get list of all installed extensions and update the list in [vscode-extensions.md](vscode-extensions.md)
+  - get list of all installed extensions and update the list in [scripts/vscode-ext-install.sh](vscode-ext-install.sh)
+    - get a list using `$ code --list-extensions`
+    - sort alphabetically
+    - update the file `vscode-ext-install.sh`
   - backup snippets & user settings to [app-settings/visual-studio-code](app-settings/visual-studio-code)

 ## Pave Partition